 USDA Liaisons serve as a key USDA representative in communities across America.
 USDA Liaisons advise and assist communities, students, faculty, universities and colleges, farmers, ranchers, foresters, and others on USDA programs and initiatives.
 USDA liaisons develop and maintain partnerships with key USDA stakeholders in order to enhance greater outreach between USDA stakeholders and USDA agencies, mission areas, and staff offices.

 USDA and its agencies have programs that can provide financial assistance to rural and underserved communities across the country.
 These programs support residents, businesses and communities through:

 - financial assistance

-The resource matrix Community Prosperity Resource Matrix organizes funding opportunities identified at the USDA that support capacity building in rural America, and that foster hope and opportunity, wealth creation, and asset building.
+The Community Prosperity Resource Matrix and Community Prosperity Resource Matrix - Federal organizes funding opportunities identified at the USDA and across the federal government that support capacity building in rural America, and that foster hope and opportunity, wealth creation, and asset building.
 Opportunities are categorized by stakeholder group and type of technical assistance.

 - Centers of Community Prosperity Brochure (PDF, 1.6 MB)

 - Community Prosperity - Evaluation Guide

 - Community Prosperity Funding Opportunity FAQ (PDF, 281 KB)

 - Community Prosperity - State Summit Planning Guide